vladimir-vladimir/game-of-life/README.md

 Hosted at: https://vladimir-vladimir.github.io/game-of-life/

-Note: Logic almost fully implemented.
-Will make it look preetier in the future.
+Note: Logic fully implemented.
+Will make it look prettier in the future.